 The Bottom Line

 Assertive communication is an essential skill to develop.
 It helps you stand up for your rights and set healthy boundaries to protect your health and well-being.
-It improves your confidence and self-esteem, which improves your self-view, which can completely change your life.
+It improves your self-esteem, and can completely change your life.

 Unlike aggressive communication, assertive communication still allows for the rights of others while claiming one’s own.
 Unlike passive communication, assertive communication does not involve letting yourself be walked over or allowing resentment to build up.